graphology/graphology/src/layout-force/README.md

 JavaScript implementation of a basic [force directed layout algorithm](https://en.wikipedia.org/wiki/Force-directed_graph_drawing) for [graphology](https://graphology.github.io).

 In some few cases, for very small graphs, [ForceAtlas2](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0098679) can be "too efficient".
-This simpler force algorithm cannot spatialize larger networks, but will offer a more organic movement.
+This simpler force algorithm cannot spatialize larger networks, but will offer more organic movements which are more suited to some interactions with the graph such as drag and drop etc.

 ## Installation